NibbleByte/UnityWiseSVN/README.md

 # WiseSVN For Unity

-Simple but powerful SVN Integration for Unity 3D utilizing [TortoiseSVN](https://tortoisesvn.net/) (for Windows) or [SnailSVN](https://langui.net/snailsvn) (for MacOS) user interface.
+Simple but powerful SVN Integration for Unity 3D utilizing [TortoiseSVN](https://tortoisesvn.net/) (for Windows), [SnailSVN](https://langui.net/snailsvn) (for MacOS) or [RabbitVCS](http://rabbitvcs.org/) (for Linux) user interface.
 A must have plugin if you use SVN as your version control system in your project.

 [Assets Store](https://assetstore.unity.com/packages/tools/version-control/wise-svn-162636) | [Unity Forum](https://forum.unity.com/threads/wise-svn-powerful-tortoisesvn-snailsvn-integration.844168/) | [Reddit](https://www.reddit.com/r/Unity3D/comments/fgjovk/finally_a_fully_working_tortoisesvn_snailsvn/)